Featuring Interviews with RRussell Bell, Chris Payne and Tim Dry

 Numan’s rapid ascent to stardom took him by surprise as much as anyone else, and by his own admission he wasn’t fully prepared for the consequences.
 As former band member Chris Payne recollects, while ‘Are Friends Electric?’ was still at No1 and the media frenzy was in full force, Gary invited Chris to come on holiday… to a caravan in Weymouth!
 Chris agreed to go because “it sounded like a bit of a laugh”, but inevitably they were mobbed by fans and the press, and ended up cutting the holiday short.

 All of the book’s contributors gave their time generously, signing books and chatting freely to guests.
-With a soundtrack of Synth Britannia classics playing and guests from throughout the electro community such as Peter Steer and Roger Millington from TENEK plus Deb Danahay from BAS, there really was a party atmosphere!
+With a soundtrack of Synth Britannia classics playing, there really was a party atmosphere!

 The only poignant note of the evening was the absence of Ced Sharpley, the legendary drummer from the Numan band who was sadly taken ill just days before the event.
 Many guests wrote personal messages on a drum skin to be presented to Ced, in the hope that he would make a speedy recovery.

 Meanwhile, Ced’s bandmates RRussell Bell and Chris Payne took the opportunity to make a very special announcement – that DRAMATIS have reformed and that, after a gap of over 30 years, their second album is imminent.